Last Updated on May 3, 2023 by Anjali Chourasiya

 The following are the three fundamental categories of corporate actions:

-The board of directors of a corporation is responsible for enacting mandatory corporate activities.
-The issue of a cash dividend, for example, is a necessary activity that affects all of the company’s owners.
+The board of directors of a corporation is responsible for mandatory corporate actions.
+For example, the issue of a cash dividend is a necessary activity that affects all of the company’s owners.
 The company’s governing body carries out the action.
 Other required acts include spin-offs, stock splits, and mergers.
-In this sense, “mandatory” indicates that stockholders have no option but to accept the action made.
+As the term “mandatory” suggests, the shareholders need to accept the action made.

-Mandatory corporate actions with alternatives provide shareholders with a variety of choices.
+Mandatory corporate actions with alternatives provide shareholders with various choices.
 For example, take dividends issued by a company.
-The firm can give dividends in the form of stock or cash, with the latter being the default choice.
-But here, the shareholders have the option of selecting a dividend payment method.
+The firm can give dividends in stock or cash, with the latter being the default choice.
+But here, the shareholders can select a dividend payment method.

 Voluntary corporate actions are activities in which shareholders choose to take part.
 A tender offer or rights issue is an excellent example of voluntary corporate action.